How to Give Yourself a Mani and Pedi

 - Stained nails?
 Remove the yellow easily by following the directions for how to whiten nails.

-- For an extra spa feeling to your home pedicure, nuke a damp towel in the microwave for a couple minutes, slather feet in moisturizer and wrap them in the warm towel.
+- For an extra spa feeling to your home pedicure, nuke a damp towel in the microwave for a couple of minutes, slather feet in moisturizer and wrap them in the warm towel.

 Manicures at the Salon